peterjc/thapbi-pict/docs/examples/endangered_species/sample_data.rst

 "Interlaboratory trial" samples), cross referenced to the individual runs with semi-colon separated lists in columns 1 (accession) and 2 (filename).

-When calling THAPBI PICT, the meta data commands are given as follows:
+When calling THAPBI PICT, the metadata commands are given as follows:

 .. code:: console